Ethical and Cooperative Service Learning

-Students from PA, NJ, and beyond have had life changing experiences on our Dominican trips and Haiti volunteer opportunities.
+Students from PA, NJ, and other areas, have had life-changing experiences on our Dominican trips and Haiti volunteer opportunities.
 While there have been many activities to support the larger goals of the school or nonprofit, there are also beautiful, individual moments of bonding: piggy back rides, hair braiding, special handshakes, occasional dancing, and lots of laughter.

-A young girl from Bucks County cried when leaving the school on the last day and has been looking for a way to return ever since.
-The Dominican Republic Volunteer Opportunities have meant that many have never looked at the world the same way again.
+On one occasion, a young girl from Bucks County even cried when leaving the school on the last day, and has been looking for a way to return ever since.
+After participating in one of our Dominican Republic Volunteer Opportunities, many have never looked at the world the same way again.
 A high percentage of those who attend budget their money carefully so that they can attend again the following year.
 They understand that the experience provided is not one that they can easily find on their own when crossing cultures.

 With our 8-day trip, there are also opportunities to enjoy the natural sites in the Dominican Republic.
-From natural waterfalls to glorious beaches (you’re not in NJ anymore), there is so much to see in a culture that values environmental preservation.
+From natural waterfalls to glorious beaches, there is a lot to see in a culture that values environmental preservation.
 Some trips allow you to sign-up for extra activities, such as surfing or zip lining.
 After surfing lessons, one girl noted that she’s had surfboards in her garage her entire life, but her father didn’t surf anymore.
 She vowed to go surfing with him the weekend he returned.

 With our service learning program, we work with teachers and schools, colleges and professors, Girl Scouts, non-profit leaders, and many others.
-Visiting a country for service learning proves to be a life changing experience for many who never look at the world the same way again.
-We work closely with non-profit organizations in the Dominican Republic and Haiti to ensure that our work furthers their needs for empowerment and sustainability.
+For many, visiting a country for service learning proves to be a life changing experience.
 Service learning abroad opportunities can be planned for groups from Chester County, Burlington County, Bucks County, Essex County, Union County, Warren County, Montgomery County, or elsewhere in PA, NJ, and beyond.